pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/gcp/_index.md

+The Google Cloud Platform (GCP) provider package offers support for all GCP services and their properties.
+Services are exposed as types from modules such as `compute`, `container`, `sql`, and `storage`, among many others.
+Using this package allows you to programmatically declare instances of any GCP services using infrastructure as code, which Pulumi then uses to drive the GCP API.

+If this is your first time using this package, these two resources may be helpful:

+* [GCP Getting Started Guide](https://pulumi.com/docs/quickstart/gcp): Get up and running quickly.
+* [GCP Pulumi Setup Documentation](https://www.pulumi.com/docs/quickstart/gcp/configure/): How to configure Pulumi for use with your GCP account.

+Use the navigation below to see detailed documentation, including sample code, for each of the supported GCP services.

 > This provider is a derived work of the [Terraform Provider](https://github.com/terraform-providers/terraform-provider-google)
 > distributed under [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 If you encounter a bug or missing feature,
 > first check the [`pulumi/pulumi-gcp` repo](https://github.com/pulumi/pulumi-gcp/issues); however, if that doesn't turn up anything,